 During the design and development of our travel trailer and fifth wheels, the number and size of storage compartments and the liquid tank capacities are maximized for value and convenience.
-However, be mindful that if all holding tanks are filled to capacity, and all storage compartments and cupboards are filled to the maximum volume, the travel trailer or fifth wheel could be overloaded.
-Refer to the manufacturer's labels posted inside and outside of the unit for unit weight information
+However, be mindful that if all holding tanks are filled to capacity, and all storage compartments and cupboards are filled to the maximum volume, the total weight of the travel trailer or fifth wheel could exceed allowable maximums.
+Refer to the weight labels posted inside and outside of the unit for unit weight information